Cricket in Ireland: Early history

-Two changes in the late 1800s-early 1900s damaged the popularity of cricket and cricketers in Ireland.
+Two changes in the late 19th and early 20th centuries damaged the popularity of cricket and cricketers in Ireland.
 The first was the outbreak of the Land War in the late 1800s resulting from the mistreatment of tenants by absentee landlords when landlord and tenant were alienated.
 The second was a ban placed in 1901 on the playing of "foreign" games by the Gaelic Athletic Association, which was not lifted until 1970.
 Anyone playing foreign games such as cricket would be banned from the extremely popular Irish games of hurling and Gaelic football as it was popularly referred to as a 'garrison game' enjoyed primarily by the occupying British forces and the landowning Protestant oligarchy they protected.

 Irish teams toured Canada and the United States in 1879, 1888, 1892, and 1909.
 On top of this, Ireland defeated a touring South African side in 1904.
 Their first match with first-class status was played on 19 May 1902 against a London County side including W.G.
 Grace.
 The Irish, captained by Sir Tim O'Brien, lost convincingly by 238 runs.

-Modern Era
+Modern era

 The 2005 ICC Trophy was hosted by Ireland.
 After Ireland's successes at the 2007 Cricket World Cup, cricket experienced a popularity boom in Ireland, with participation reaching record levels.